git/git.github.io/rev_news/drafts/edition-90.md

-  He then spotted an issue with how some changes were split into different patches, and suggested that a man page should be split into different pages for different topics, while two other man pages about similar topic should be merged into one.
+  He then spotted an issue with how some changes were split into different patches, and suggested that a man page should be split into different pages for different topics, while two other man pages about similar topics should be merged into one.
 He also mentioned some "leftoverbits" that could be done later.

   Ævar sent
   [a version 8](https://lore.kernel.org/git/cover-v8-00.12-00000000000-20220804T162138Z-avarab@gmail.com/)
-  of his patch series taking account Junio's suggestions, except for one documentation page that he decided could be converted later if needed.
-So he just removed the changes converting it from the patch series.
+  of his patch series taking account Junio's suggestions, except for one documentation page, which he decided to be converted later if needed, so he just removed the changes converting it from the patch series.

   Junio reviewed the series again and liked what it was doing.
 He